jaya117/RISCV-HDP/week_4/README.md

 Full Assembly code for application with compiler optimization - [motion_sensitive_led_bar_Ofast.asm](./Assignment/motion_sensitive_led_bar_Ofast.asm)

-Following the instruction statistics from thr Ofast version of the assembly code
+## The instruction statistics from thr Ofast version of the assembly code

-total number of instructions - 159
+#### Total number of instructions used in Ofast version of assembly code - 159

-unique instructions used in the program -
+#### unique instructions used in the program - 16
 1. lui
 2. li
 3. addi